Reverend Henry Bromley

 (1798 - 1878)

 Bromley was ordained at the Independent Chapel in Appledore, Devon in June 1821.
 Two months later, on August 29, 1821, the couple were married at St. James Church, an Anglican parish church in Clerkenwell, London.
 At the time of their union, Joanna was 26 and Henry was 24.
 The two had lived separately prior to marriage.
 Joanna is believed to have been living with either Bromley’s sister or with relatives of John Audley, the co-executor of her father’s will, both of whom were witnesses at their wedding.
 At some point they moved to Appledore, Devon and resided there for the next five years.
 In 1826 or 1827, they moved to Clavering, Essex.
 Between 1827 and 1845, Bromley was a pastor at the Congregational Church, now the United Reformed Church.
 In 1829, he reported that there were 450 people in his congregation.
-During this time, there is record of him taking on a young boy named Joseph Harris as his apprentice; however, little else is known about his tenure as pastor.
+During this time, there is record of his taking on a young boy named Joseph Harris as his apprentice; however, little else is known about his tenure as pastor.
 According to an 1841 census, the couple did not have children and likely never did.
 Bromley subsequently wrote a book on the Congregational Church and was involved in various local societies, including the Clavering Reading Society from 1827 until 1845, at which time he resigned from his position with the church.
 He cited his wife’s illness for his resignation, indicating that he had been very happy in Clavering.
+They both made their home in Harwich and at some point he took up a position as the minister at the Providence chapel there.
 It is not known the illness that she suffered from nor did The Church Book of the Protestant Dissenters in Clavering provide any further insight into his decision to leave the pastorate.

 RELATED FILES AND IMAGES